opendocsg/slw-judgments-backfill/2005_SGCA_4/report.md

  (c) Assets in Europe: A deposit of US$3m with Bank Mees & Hope NV.

-Given that Jane Ong is essentially challenging findings of fact made by AR Phang, as an appellate court we must be slow to interfere with any such finding unless it is plainly wrong or against the weight of the evidence: _Peh Eng Leng v Pek Eng Leong_ [1996] 2 SLR 305.
+Given that Jane Ong is essentially challenging findings of fact made by AR Phang, as an appellate court we must be slow to interfere with any such finding unless it is plainly wrong or against the weight of the evidence: _Peh Eng Leng v Pek Eng Leong_ <span class="citation">[1996] 2 SLR 305</span>.

 72     As regards the Class A assets, Jane Ong claimed that there was circumstantial evidence indicating that these seven properties, bought in Mdm Lim’s name prior to the deceased’s death, in fact belonged to the deceased.
 In particular, she pointed out that, firstly, Mdm Lim had adduced no evidence to show her source of funds for purchasing the properties, and secondly, expenses related to these properties had been paid with estate moneys.